MarcinKilarski/Website-Audit/reports/page-load/page-load-instructions.md

 [Using Cloudflare with WordPress](https://support.cloudflare.com/hc/en-us/articles/227634427-Using-Cloudflare-with-WordPress) [How can I tell if Cloudflare is caching my site or a specific file?](https://support.cloudflare.com/hc/en-us/articles/200169556-How-can-I-tell-if-CloudFlare-is-caching-my-site-or-a-specific-file-)
 [What do the various Cloudflare cache responses (HIT, Expired, etc.) mean?](https://support.cloudflare.com/hc/en-us/articles/200168266-What-do-the-various-CloudFlare-cache-responses-HIT-Expired-etc-mean-)

-### 1.6.
-Prefetching

-#### Used Tools

-1. Manual > check the source code on the homepage for prefetch directive
-2. Google Analytics > Audience > User Flow

-#### Instructions

-#### Example of Recommendation

-We have already set up prefetching directive from your memberships pages to your Thank You page, as hopefully most of the visitors to this page will fill out the registration form and end up on the Thank you page.

-However, we have not detected a prefetching directive on any other pages on your site.
-We checked your user flow after they arrived on your homepage.
-As you can observe on Figure 9.1.2, they follow a clear path from the homepage, to [KEYWORD D], and then to the [KEYWORD D] page, before finally ending up at the [PAGE T] page.

-Each of the pages in this path should prefetch the next one in order to help the user get to the final destination in the shortest amount of time.
-This should decrease the percentage of users dropping on each page.

-Moreover, you should consider prefetching a few ‘critical resources’ on all pages, which are used across the whole site.

-Figure 9.1.2 – User flow after arriving on the homepage.

-### 1.7.
-Redirects

-#### Used Tools

-1. Screaming Frog

-#### Instructions

-1. Check if there are chain redirects http//:non-www > https//:non-www > https//:www or http//:www > https//:www > https//:non-www and recommend changing them to a single redirect http//:non-www > https//:www or http//:www > https//:non-www
-2. Check if there are any redirects between internal pages and recommend changing them to a direct link.

-#### Example of Recommendation

 ## 2. Time to First Paint